G4−11: Pocket−sized "Guidelines for Temporary Traffic Control"

-In 1997, the Virginia Department of Transportation (VDOT) produced a 70−page, color laminated work zone safety pocket guide and began distribution/sale of it to field personnel responsible for the installation, inspection, and removal of temporary traffic control measures.
-The guide contains standards for traffic control devices and displays 23 of the most used typical traffic control layouts for maintenance/utility/permit operations.
+In 2011, the Virginia Department of Transportation (VDOT) produced a color, laminated, pocket−sized version of their Guidelines for Temporary Traffic Control for field personnel responsible for the installation, inspection, and removal of temporary traffic control measures.
+The guide, last updated in 2011, contains standards for temporary traffic control device installation and 25 of the most−used typical traffic control layouts for maintenance/utility/permit operations.
+Over 60,000 copies have been distributed.

 Wisconsin has distributed over 25,000 copies of a work zone safety pocket size handbook guideline for construction, maintenance, and utility operations.
 The handbook presents information and guidelines for temporary traffic control, including approximately 30 typical traffic control application drawings.
 The handbook and a one−day basic work zone traffic control training course were developed with the University of Madison−Wisconsin.